nickyfoto/learn/README.md

-# Learn
+# ml-learn

-This is a repo can help you to truly understand and implement all the nuts and bolts of fundamental machine learning algorithms.
-There are many libraries offer robust APIs to for you to experiment with different algorithm.
-We believe it is a lot of fun to demystify these encapsulations.
+This is a repo can help you to truly understand all the nuts and bolts of fundamental machine learning algorithms by implementing them step by step.
+There are many ml libraries offer robust APIs for user to experiment with different algorithm.
+We believe it is much more fun dive into the core and demystify these encapsulations.

 ## Steps in step by step tutorial